ytarazona/scikit-eo/docs/mla.md

  - <b>`training_split`</b>:  For splitting samples into two subsets, i.e. training data and for testing  data.

- - <b>`kernel `</b>:  {'linear', 'poly', 'rbf', 'sigmoid', 'precomputed'}, default='rbf' Specifies   the kernel type to be used in the algorithm.
-It must be one of 'linear', 'poly',   'rbf', 'sigmoid', 'precomputed' or a callable.
-If None is given, 'rbf' will
- - <b>`be used.
-See https`</b>: //scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html#sklearn.svm.SVC for more details.

- - <b>`**kwargs`</b>:  These will be passed to SVM, please see full lists at:
+ - <b>`**kwargs`</b>:  These will be passed to RF, please see full lists at:
- - <b>`https`</b>: //scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html#sklearn.svm.SVC
+ - <b>`https`</b>: //scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html

 Return:

-Labels of classification as numpy object.
+A dictionary containing labels of classification as numpy object, overall accuracy, kappa index, confusion matrix.

 ---